 PLEASE NOTE: Not all requests for special conditions can be approved.

 Can I get financial aid for the summer term?

 Yes.
 You need to complete the appropriate FAFSA by March 1 in order to have your aid ready for the summer.
-After you register for summer courses, your financial aid will automatically be repackaged to include funds for summer session.
+Your financial aid will automatically include funds for summer session.